jostylr/role-dnd-hybrid/src/player.md

 Fudge points can be used to change roll by 1 per point or to make another roll, either to add to previous roll (or subtract), or to replace.
-All decisions should be made before rolling.
+All decisions should be made before the initial rolling.
+Also add attributes as needed.

 ## Skills, Attributes